 Our Diversity and Inclusion program is supported by a Diversity Committee, whose role is to make recommendations regarding strategies to promote diversity and inclusion within the firm.

-The current members of the Diversity Committee are Catherine Peters (Chair), Jeffrey Goodman (Partner representative), Nadine Zacks (Associate representative), Dianne Jozefacki (Associate representative), Dorothy Fitzgerald (Manager, Human Resources), and Rafa Abdo (Support Staff Representative).
+The current members of the Diversity Committee are Catherine Peters (Chair), Jeffrey Goodman (Partner representative), Nadine Zacks (Associate representative), Dianne Jozefacki (Associate representative), Lisa Carty (Director, Professional Resources), Rachel Doherty (HR Coordinator) and Rafa Abdo (Support Staff Representative).

 — Catherine Peters, Chair, Diversity Committee